Posts from the ‘Poetry’ Category

 March 4th, 2013 | Poetry | journalpulp | 7 Comments

 My name is Kevin.
 I’m Kevin Mathew Haas.
 My last name does not rhyme with moss.
 It does not rhyme with floss.
 To say so makes me cross.
-Many regard me as the motherfucking boss.
-I enjoy a little of the sauce.
-In fact, my last name — Haas – rhymes with gauze.
-(This should [...]
+Many regard me as the motherfucking boss and I do enjoy a little of the sauce.
+In fact, my last name — Haas — rhymes with […]

 Read More